beachweak/RC2/README.md

 experimental features RC2 introduces, local HTML files entirely break these features.
 With some editing, you CAN in theory remove this restriction, but we don't recommend it.

+### Why Release Build 2?
+What happened to sidebar?

+Release Build 1 was an attempt to recreate what made R2K great.
+While we were initially proud of it, the issues became apparent; many small design flaws and incomplete coding made the experience worse.
+With Release Build 2, many of these issues are fixed.
+Sidebar was removed because it didn't fit into the true, complete vision of RC2; it interfered with things too deeply.
+RC2 will continue to be improved overtime, and I hope to someday truly finish it.

 ### Are more updates planned in future?